OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ![](kubernetes-configmap.png)

+# The Service

 We're close now to having an application deployed and accessible.
 Because it is nice to see some progress, we'll take a little shortcut here and expose our application to the world with the quickest option available to us.

-To communicate with the HTTPD application, we need to take the port that we exposed on the Container resource (port 80, which we called `web`) through a service.
-And to access that service from the outside world, we'll create a load balancer service resource.
+To communicate with the HTTPD application, we need to take the port that we exposed on the Container resource (port 80, which we called `web`) through a Service resource.
+And to access that Service resource from the outside world, we'll create a Load balancer Service resource.

-By deploying a load balancer service resource, our cloud provider will create a network load balancer for us.
+By deploying a Load balancer Service resource, our cloud provider will create a network load balancer for us.
 What kind of network load balancer is created and how it is configured differs from one cloud provider to the next, but generally speaking the default is to create a network load balancer with a public IP address.

 :::warning
 Whenever you expose applications to the outside world, you must consider adding security like firewalls.